grafana/loki/docs/sources/clients/promtail/configuration.md

 ## scrape_configs

 The `scrape_configs` block configures how Promtail can scrape logs from a series of targets using a specified discovery method.
 Promtail uses the same [Prometheus scrape_configs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config).
-This means if you already own a Prometheus instance, the config will be very similar and easy to grasp:
+This means if you already own a Prometheus instance, the config will be very similar:

 ```yaml
 # Name to identify this scrape config in the Promtail UI.